TeraprocSoftware/vagrant-openlava-R/README.md

 make -f ./makeR/Makefile install
 ```

+In order to debug effectively in your package, you’ll also want to ensure that your package is compiled with the --with-keep.source option.
+Refer to https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio#code-window for details.

 ## Test OpenLava/RBatch

 OpenLava/RBatch integration is using R packages of BatchJobs and BiocParallel.
 Refer to https://github.com/tudo-r/BatchJobs/wiki/Configuration for details of configuration of BatchJobs.